cmescobar/Heart_sound_prediction/README.md

 * [PyWavelets](https://pywavelets.readthedocs.io/en/latest/) (1.0.3)
 * [PyEMD](https://pyemd.readthedocs.io/en/latest/intro.html) (0.2.10)

-## 5. Ejemplo de prueba
+## 5. Coding example

-An example is provided in the notebook located at jupyter_test/testing_notebook.ipynb, which contains a guided execution of the prediction function.
+An example is provided in the notebook located at `jupyter_test/testing_notebook.ipynb`, which contains a guided execution of the prediction function.

-The following code is similar to that available in the main.py file.
+The following code is similar to that available in the `main.py` file.

 ```python
 import numpy as np